0xNevo/0xNevo/README.md

 ---

 ### 💼 **Let's Connect**
-If you're looking for expertise in neat fullstack development,the Solana ecosystem or smart contracts, feel free to reach out for consultation.
-I'm excited to explore new opportunities to grow up and devote!
+If you're looking for expertise in blockchain fullstack development, the Solana ecosystem, or smart contracts, feel free to reach out for consultation.
+I'm excited to explore new opportunities to grow and contribute!

 ---